A PATH TO A NEW PURPOSE IN LIFE

 For James, an Army Veteran, he has always found purpose through his work, first as a member of the United States Army then as an IT professional.
 That was until a stroke forced James to look at the world through a different lens.

-James grew up in Springfield Ohio, the eldest of three in a middle class family.
+James grew up in Springfield Ohio, the eldest of three in a middle-class family.
 His mother was a homemaker while his father was an engineer on the railroad.
 Both his father and younger brother were members of the Air Force so when finding a job proved difficult he began looking into joining the military.
-“There wasn’t a lot of jobs in my hometown.
+“There weren’t a lot of jobs in my hometown.
 I worked in food service and did some community theater but I knew I wanted to start preparing for a family and manufacturing jobs were hard to find.”
 So at 19 years old James enlisted in the United States Army.

-“Becoming a solider helped take a boy out of high school and turn him into a man.
+“Becoming a soldier helped take a boy out of high school and turn him into a man.
 I received not only discipline but purpose.
 It taught me that I was in charge of my own life.
 Joining the army changed my life.”

 He would go from basic training in Fort Jackson, South Carolina where he became an engineer technician, to Alabama and eventually his first duty station in Germany.
 By that time he had gotten married.
 While they were in Germany his oldest son was born.
 “I have experienced a lot of things but becoming a father was been my best and greatest experience.”

 James loved his time in Germany where he worked on the Forward Area Alerting Radar systems.
 “Being in Germany was all about the mission.
 I loved being part of something bigger than me.”
 He loved it so much in fact that he knew wanted to reenlist once his contract was up but was told that he would need to gain some experience and spend time stateside.